-Principles and practice of newspaper editing, copy improvement, headline writing, news photos and cutlines, wire
+Principles and practice of newspaper editing, copy improvement, headline writing, news photos and cutlines, wire services, typography, copy schedules and control, page design and layout.

 JRN 254 - Publication Layout and Design

 Principles and practical experiences in layout and design, including copy, typography, photos and cutlines, and developing pre-press documents to provide practical knowledge of state-of-the-art publishing technology.